HamzaGolub/Subnetwork-Importance-for-Classification/README.md

-Code for debiasing group lasso logistic regression estimators and constructing confidence intervals.
+Code for debiasing group lasso logistic regression (GLLR) estimators and constructing confidence intervals.
 Numerical validation of debiasing framework proposed by Caner (2021) provided with appropriate QQ plots and power analysis.

-Interpretable subnetwork importance scores constructed for classification tasks in networks.
+Interpretable subnetwork importance scores constructed for binary classification of networks using a GLLR approach.
+Small toy datasets are examined.